Lamellar Cataract (Zonular): Causes, Symptoms and Surgery

 Zonular or Lamellar Cataract Causes

 As mentioned earlier, lamellar cataract is primarily caused by genetic factors.
-It is often inherited in an autosomal dominant pattern, which means that a child has a 50% chance of developing the condition if one of the parents carries the gene mutation.
+It is often inherited in an autosomal dominant pattern, meaning that a child has a 50% chance of developing the condition if one of their parents carries the gene mutation.

 In some cases, zonular cataracts may also occur sporadically, meaning there is no family history of the condition.
-These cases may be caused by new gene mutations or other unknown factors.
+New gene mutations or other unknown factors may cause these cases.

 Additionally, certain environmental factors or medical conditions may increase the risk of developing zonular cataract.
 These factors can include exposure to radiation, maternal infections during pregnancy, or certain metabolic disorders.